bechirtouhami/sitepress-multilingual-cms/readme.txt

 	* Added country flags as an option for the language switcher.
 	* Added a function that returns the languages information for [building custom language switchers](http://wpml.org/home/getting-started-guide/language-setup/custom-language-switcher/).
 	* Added the language name as the class for each entry in the languages selector, so that they can be styled individually.
+* Version 1.0.0 - First release with [content translation](http://wpml.org/wordpress-translation/content-translation/) ability
+	* Added the capability to translate contents, including posts, pages, tags and categories.
+	* Fixed HTML for the built in language selector.
+	* Fixed 'preview' functionality when using different domains per language.
+	* Fixed PHP error that popped when activating the plugin after upgrade.
+	* Fixed drafts count problem (the plugin didn't count correctly the number of drafts per language).